 FSC began partnering with law enforcement agencies and the intelligence community in the early 1990s, following the demise of the former Soviet Union and increased trafficking of radioactive materials on the international black market.
 Its pioneering efforts in nuclear forensic analysis expanded the boundaries of analytical chemistry and contributed to establishing the field of forensic science.

-Housed in shipping containers, field laboratories enable the Department of Defense to conduct sample analyses for a wide range of threats.
+Housed in shipping containers, field laboratories conduct sample analyses for a wide range of threats.
 (Photo by Jan Buchholtz.)